 Getting there: if you’re not driving the spa can arrange a private transfer from Chiusi Train Station — about 20 minutes away.

 Day spa: Yes, you can visit the pools at Fonteverde for the day, or arrange for a treatment.

 Located in the lovely Val d’Orcia, Bagno Vignoni is one of my favourite spas in Tuscany, mainly because of its casual low-key charm.
 Once a pilgrimage stop on the Canterbury to Rome route, the town of Bagno Vignoni has an eye-catching pool in the main square where pilgrims once bathed their feet, but which is not in use today.

 To spa and relax at the hot springs you have a couple of options.
-We loved the outdoor pools, the Piscina Val di Sole, at the 3-star Hotel Posta Marcucci (closed from Jan to April), even though it’s more laid back than luxurious.
+We loved the outdoor hot springs pools, the Piscina Val di Sole at the 3-star Hotel Posta Marcucci (closed from Jan to April), even though it’s more laid back than luxurious.

 Where is Bagno Vignoni?
 Bagno Vignoni is about 133 km from Florence in the province of Siena.